Part I · The Scale of Reality · What is real?

 Your life is the same.
 The probability of your birth (this particular sperm meeting this particular egg) is astronomically low.
 “You” are, in probabilistic terms, nearly impossible.
 Yet here you are.
 Pattern can calculate this probability; Mystery silently receives this fact.

 Probability is the precise meeting point of Pattern and Mystery; the structure of probability belongs to Pattern; the existence of probability belongs to Mystery.
+This is a philosophical commitment, not a mathematical proof.
+A thoroughgoing physicalist can coherently classify concrete realizations as Pattern-governed events that merely exceed finite prediction.
+The Tao of Lucidity classifies them as Mystery for reasons developed in §III.3, where the epistemic status of this commitment is examined explicitly.

 Formal Structure Dependency Diagram

-The diagram below shows the logical dependencies among this chapter’s formal structures.
+shows the logical dependencies among this chapter’s formal structures.
 An arrow \(A \to B\) means “\(A\) depends on \(B\)” (\(B\) is a premise of \(A\)).
 Structures at the same logical depth are arranged horizontally.
 Grey nodes are structures defined in Chapter I and inherited here.

 Summary